Johnny Lewis: Career

 Lewis began making television appearances while in his late teens, with guest starring roles in Boston Public (2000), The Guardian (2001) and American Dreams (2002), among others.
 He made his feature film debut in 2004, in New Line Cinema's Raise Your Voice, and followed that up with Miramax Films' Underclassman in 2005.
 He co-starred as Pearce Chase, one of five siblings on the Fox series Quintuplets.
 Lewis also guest starred in four episodes of the Nickelodeon television series Drake & Josh as Scottie, one of Drake's bandmates, and from 2005 to 2006 he played Dennis "Chili" Childress on The O.C., another Fox series.
-He had a guest spot during the fifth season of Smallville.
+He had a guest spot during the fifth season of Smallville, also in 2005.

+Lewis portrayed a copycat serial killer in Criminal Minds season 4 episode 15, "Zoe's Reprise" in 2009, which was his last television appearance before his death.

 Lewis also starred in the film Magic Valley (2011), which premiered at the Tribeca Film Festival.
 He became well known for his role as prospect biker Kip "Half-Sack" Epps in the first two seasons of the FX series Sons of Anarchy.